 Disclaimer: You do not have to become a shapeshifting werewolf to perform this therapeutic lunatic act.
 Can girls even be werewolves…?
 I just looked it up and, yes, they can.
 Where else would boy werewolves come from?
 But this is not about the birds and the bees and the flowers and the trees.
 It’s about the moon up above.
 Stay focused.

 Anyhow, I just looked up images of female werewolves, but they are too scary and/or sexy to post here.
 My vision of a female werewolf is one putting on her jammies to go to bed, but she is disturbed by the obnoxiously round, bright moon.

 Miss Full Moon is quite the show off, isn’t she?
 Taking up the whole sky with her perfect symmetry while shining her illuminating smile down on our imperfections?

 As a part-time sunshine, I have to try to outshine her.
 I’m tired of her interfering with my ebbs and flows, month after month.
 I just might have to go to war with her.
 Um, excuse me… I have to take an incoming call…

 Well, that was from my big boss, Mr. Sunshine, and he said I need to stop blaming the moon, battling with her, and calling her derogatory names.
 He gave me a list of proper names of which I should address her during each full moon phase (see below).
-Mr. Sun reprimanded me for mirroring the moon with my own full moon.
+Mr. Sun reprimanded me for mirroring the moon with my own full cheeky moon.
+Butt soft what light through yonder window breaks?
 Who snitched?
 Mr. Sunshine said to accept the moon and her many faces and share the sky that we are all under.
 Day and Night have to happen.
-Happy and Sadness do to.
+Happy and Sadness do too.
 It’s the way for humanity, so we need to find balance.

 Mr. Sunshine is a golden guy and he actually gets it.
 He reminded me that there is always a chance for sunshine even if you don’t see it during a full moon episode of life.